SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 The business and affairs of the Cooperative shall be managed by the Board which shall exercise all of the powers of the Cooperative except such as are by Law, the Articles or these By-laws conferred upon or reserved to the members.

 SECTION 4.02 Qualifications

 No person shall be eligible to become or remain a director of the Cooperative who:

 1. is not a member; and

-2. does not receive service from the Cooperative at their primary residential abode within the district which they are to represent;
+2. does not receive service from the Cooperative at the director's primary residential abode within the district which is to be represented;

 3. does not have the capacity to enter into legally binding contracts;

 4. while a director or during five (5) years immediately prior to becoming a director been convicted, pled guilty or nolo contendere to a felony;